remisalmon/NNNN-neural-network/README.md

 Optimization algorithm:
 * Stochastic gradient descent with regularization on the network weights
-* Mean squared error loss function for regression networks
+* Mean squared error loss function for regression
-* Mean cross-entropy loss function for classification networks
+* Mean cross-entropy loss function for classification

 ## Requirements